ethdmill/csv_to_sqlite/README.md

 I was faced with the task of getting my app to generate a SQLite database, which presented challenges such as "Hey, you need SQLite drivers!" and "Wow, those drivers are in the wrong spot no matter where you put them!", which was initially frustrating.

-However, I finally figured out that it was an IntelliJ thing -- that is, I had to update the dependencies in my project's build path.
-At that point, it worked like a charm.
+However, I finally figured out that it was an external project logistics issue -- that is, I had to update the dependencies in my project's build path.
+Upon doing so, it worked like a charm.

 ### Table Creation, Data Management, and the Will to Go On